pie/terms/terms.md

 Pie Web Limited reserves the right without notice to cancel, reject, refuse sale to or work with a Client without reason for such rejection or refusal.

-Pie Web Limited reserve the right to cancel the Client’s email access:
-* if Pie Web Limited receive excessive spam complaints about the Client
-* it is suspected the Client is using the email account to send spam
-* Pie Web Limited suspect the Client is using the service to send pornographic, offensive or inappropriate material
-* Invoice payment is not made in accordance with these terms.

 Should the Client go into compulsory or involuntary liquidation or cannot pay its debts in the normal course of business, Pie Web Limited reserves the right terminate the Project.

 Pie Web Limited reserves the right to terminate a Project with the Client at any time without prior notification if it deems